QuantEcon/lecture-source-py/source/rst/getting_started.rst

 Among the most popular are `Sublime Text <http://www.sublimetext.com/>`_ and `Atom <https://atom.io/>`_.

-For a top quality open source text editor with a steeper learning curve, try `Emacs <http://www.gnu.org/software/emacs/>`_.
+For a top-quality open source text editor with a steeper learning curve, try `Emacs <http://www.gnu.org/software/emacs/>`_.

 If you want an outstanding free text editor and don't mind a seemingly vertical learning curve plus long days of pain and suffering while all your neural pathways are rewired, try `Vim <http://www.vim.org/>`_.